 In the 1918 elections, the League won both houses of the legislature.
 One of the first bills these new lawmakers passed created a publicly owned grain mill, the North Dakota Mill and Elevator, and a publicly owned bank, the Bank of North Dakota (BND).

-BND is governed by the state’s Industrial Commission, consisting of the governor, attorney general and the commissioner of agriculture, all elected officials.
+BND is governed by the state’s Industrial Commission, consisting of the governor, attorney general, and the commissioner of agriculture, all elected officials.
 The commission, in effect, serves as the bank’s board of directors.
 The bank also has a seven-member advisory board, which is appointed by the Governor and consists of people with expertise in banking, including representatives of community banks.

 In contrast to most commercial banks, BND is not a member of the Federal Depository Insurance Corporation.
 Its deposits are instead guaranteed by the state of North Dakota.

-BND also functions as a kind of mini Federal Reserve.
+BND functions as a kind of mini Federal Reserve.
 It clears checks for both banks and credit unions, provides coin and currency, and maintains an Automated Clearing House system that allows local banks to offer direct deposit and automated payment services to their customers.
-BND’s Federal Funds program assists local banks with short-term liquidity needs and has a daily volume of over $300 million.
+Its Federal Funds program assists local banks with short-term liquidity needs and has a daily volume of over $300 million.